Feature · Granada

 High on the limestone ridge of Alcalá la Real, a solitary sentry peers south towards the snowy peaks of the Sierra Nevada.
 If a cloud of dust appeared on the horizon, signalling a raid from the Nasrid emirate, the guard would light a beacon fire.
 Within minutes, the flame would be answered by another tower, and then another, sending a chain of fire racing across the landscape to warn the interior.

 This network of watchtowers defined the frontier of Granada.
-During the late phases of the Reconquista (1085 to 1492), after the great Christian advances of the thirteenth century swallowed Córdoba and Seville, the map of the Iberian Peninsula settled into a stubborn stalemate.
+During the late phases of the Reconquista (1085 to 1492), after the great Christian advances of the thirteenth century swallowed Córdoba and Sevilla, the map of the Iberian Peninsula settled into a stubborn stalemate.
 For more than two hundred years, a heavily fortified line separated the Christian Crown of Castile from the Muslim Emirate of Granada, the last Islamic state in Iberia.

 Far from a simple line on a map, this border was a deep, militarised zone known as the Banda Morisca.
 It was a harsh environment where sudden violence was a constant threat, and agricultural work required an armed escort.
 Yet it was also a porous boundary.
 Through the mountain passes and river valleys, a continuous stream of merchants, runaway captives, spies and official negotiators crossed between two very different worlds, forging a unique society shaped entirely by its proximity to the edge.